wiz21b/montgomery/README.rst

   object).
-* The ``Walker`` whose job is to guide the creation of full blown serializer according to "map" which is given by a model object (in its current state, Montgomery is only able to "walk" SQLA mappers, but you could imagine it to walk an XSD or anything suitable).
+* The ``Walker`` whose job is to guide the creation of full blown serializer according to "map" which is given by a model object (in its current state, Pyxfer is only able to "walk" SQLA mappers, but you could imagine it to walk an XSD or anything suitable).

 For example, to generate a serializer that converts a representation